20 and 40 credit, level 3 and Masters level modules

 Please visit full fee information to see the price brackets for our modules.

 Please note: Priority will be given to applications received through our funded educational contracts.
-Unfortunately no places will be available on this module for applications received outside of this funding.
+Places on this module will be limited for applications received outside of this funding.
 Please check with your employer as a funded contract place may still be available to support your learning.

 How to apply

-You will apply online for your CPD module/s, which you can take as stand-alone course/s or as part of an undergraduate or postgraduate (Masters level) programme.
+You are required to apply online for your CPD module/s, which you can take as stand-alone course/s or as part of an undergraduate or postgraduate (Masters level) programme.

 Please note: Priority will be given to applications received through our funded educational contracts.
 Unfortunately no places will be available on this course for applications received outside of this funding.
 Please check with your employer as a funded contract place may still be available to support your learning.